 Who was Friedensreich Hundertwasser?

-The man who went against the conventions, the hater of the straight line.
+The man who went against the conventions and the hater of the straight line.

-Friedensreich Stowasser (he only changed his name to Hundertwasser later) was an Austrian-Jewish artist, painter, sculptor, and architect.
-He was born in Vienna in 1928 to a Jewish mother and a Christian father.
-During World War II, he pretended to be Christian and thus managed to survive, while most of his family on his mother’s side did not.
+Friedensreich Stowasser, later known as Hundertwasser, was an Austrian-Jewish artist, painter, sculptor, and architect, born in Vienna in 1928 to a Jewish mother and Christian father.
+During World War II, he survived by posing as Christian, while most of his maternal family did not.
 He spent most of his life in New Zealand, where he also passed away in 2000.

 The Hundertwasser House